oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - try to maintain separation of concerns between software components.

 - try to avoid duplicated logic (also known as DRY: "don't repeat yourself").

+- don't combine changes that address technical debt with changes that update functionality.
+No existing test should fail as a result of refinements that pay down technical debt.

 # 5. Lessons in sustainability for DH